fmralign/fmralign/README.md

 ### Documentation

-You can find an introduction to functional alignment, a user guide and some examples on how to use the package at https://fmralign.github.io/fmralign
+You can find an introduction to functional alignment, a user guide and some examples on how to use the package on the documentation [website](https://fmralign.github.io/fmralign-docs).

 ## License